gohugoio/hugo/docs/content/overview/quickstart.md

 $ hugo server --theme=hugo-theme-bleak --buildDrafts
 ```

-Now, website will use `bleak` theme and will be rendered differently as shown below.
+Now, the website will use the `bleak` theme
+and will be rendered differently as shown below.

 ![](/img/quickstart/bookshelf-bleak-theme.png)

 ## Step 7.
 Update config.toml and live reloading in action

-Restart the server with `robust` theme as we will use it in this quickstart.
+Restart the server with the `robust` theme, as we will use it in this quickstart.

 ```bash
 $ hugo server --theme=hugo_theme_robust --buildDrafts
 ```

-The website uses the dummy values specified in the `config.toml`.
+The website uses the dummy values specified in `bookshelf/config.toml`.
 Let's update the configuration.

 ```toml
 baseurl = "http://example.org/"